nikolayg/nikgrozev-website/_posts/blog/2015-07-14-overview-of-modern-concurrency-and-parallelism-concepts.md

 like green threads, fibres, goroutine, actors etc.

 This article aims to give a general overview of these concepts and is not exhaustive.
-There is still some terminological ambiguity with respect to some of the terms.
+There is still some terminological ambiguity with respect to some terms.
 For this article, I have mostly followed the respective Wikipedia pages.

 # Concurrency vs. Parallelism